otownsend455/ImageClassificationAlgorithms/a2/README.md

 To run a full evaluation with all training and test images:
 ./classifier datasets/training_data.bin datasets/testing_data.bin

+Expected output will be the number of correct predictions.

 Please view the datasets file for all the different testing and training image set sizes allowed.
 Enjoy!